 We hosted concerts and art exhibitions each year from 2013, and in July 2016 we finally opened Ayrshire Tea House, selling hot & cold drinks, home-baking and quality local produce.

 Then, in August 2017, due to an annual increase of £5,500 in business rates, Overton closed to the public as a viable high-street business.
-There is no way that this level of additional profit can be generated in such a small village!
-We now sell books online and via pop-up shops elsewhere, whilst we try to work out a new way to save this listed building.
+There was no way that this level of additional profit could be generated in such a small village!

 The words we have for the national and local politicians and bureaucrats involved in the business rates' system are colourful but unprintable - especially as Timberbooks was the last remaining independent high-street bookshop in the entire county.
 All we will write here is this: So much for a government whose policies claim to support our high streets, our small businesses, our heritage and to value and champion literacy - just so many empty words!

 Since Overton is privately owned we have been unable to access any charitable or public funding, so with no other choice we have tried everything we can to continue our business in a different way.
 We have been truly humbled in this endeavour by those in our community who have sought to help us since 2017, both financially and with their skills and hard work.

 If you would like to join them in making a donation to help us in our efforts to keep Overton wind- and water-tight and accessible to the public you can do this via the link below, or contact us directly (also via a link below).
 We are truly grateful for all assistance received since the business rates fiasco totally derailed our progress.